Physics beyond the Standard Model: Neutrinos

 The mass terms mix neutrinos of different generations.
 This mixing is parameterized by the PMNS matrix, which is the neutrino analogue of the CKM quark mixing matrix.
 Unlike the quark mixing, which is almost minimal, the mixing of the neutrinos appears to be almost maximal.
 This has led to various speculations of symmetries between the various generations that could explain the mixing patterns.

 The mixing matrix could also contain several complex phases that break CP invariance, although there has been no experimental probe of these.
 These phases could potentially create a surplus of leptons over anti-leptons in the early universe, a process known as leptogenesis.
 This asymmetry could then at a later stage be converted in an excess of baryons over anti-baryons, and explain the matter-antimatter asymmetry in the universe.

-The light neutrinos are disfavored as an explanation for the observation of dark matter, due to considerations of large-scale structure formation in the early universe.
-Simulations of structure formation show that they are too hot—i.e. their kinetic energy is large compared to their mass—while formation of structures similar to the galaxies in our universe requires cold dark matter.
-The simulations show that neutrinos can at best explain a few percent of the missing dark matter.
-However, the heavy sterile right-handed neutrinos are a possible candidate for a dark matter WIMP.
+The light neutrinos are disfavored as an explanation for the observation of dark matter, based on considerations of large-scale structure formation in the early universe.
+Simulations of structure formation show that they are too hot – that is, their kinetic energy is large compared to their mass – while formation of structures similar to the galaxies in our universe requires cold dark matter.
+The simulations show that neutrinos can at best explain a few percent of the missing mass in dark matter.
+However, the heavy, sterile, right-handed neutrinos are a possible candidate for a dark matter WIMP.

+There are however other explanations for neutrino oscillations which do not necessarily require neutrinos to have masses, such as Lorentz-violating neutrino oscillations.

 Preon models

 Several preon models have been proposed to address the unsolved problem concerning the fact that there are three generations of quarks and leptons.
-Preon models generally postulate some additional new particles which are further postulated to be able to combine to form the quarks and leptons of the standard model.
+Preon models generally postulate some additional new particles which are further postulated to be able to combine to form the quarks and leptons of the Standard Model.
 One of the earliest preon models was the Rishon model.

 To date, no preon model is widely accepted or fully verified.

 Theories of everything

 Theoretical physics continues to strive toward a theory of everything, a theory that fully explains and links together all known physical phenomena, and predicts the outcome of any experiment that could be carried out in principle.

 In practical terms the immediate goal in this regard is to develop a theory which would unify the Standard Model with General Relativity in a theory of quantum gravity.
 Additional features, such as overcoming conceptual flaws in either theory or accurate prediction of particle masses, would be desired.

-The challenges in putting together such a theory are not just conceptual - they include the experimental aspects of the very high energies needed to probe exotic realms.
+The challenges in putting together such a theory are not just conceptual – they include the experimental aspects of the very high energies needed to probe exotic realms.

 Several notable attempts in this direction are supersymmetry, loop quantum gravity, and String theory.